Louroujina

 Prior to 1960, Louroujina's population was Turkish Cypriots and Greek Cypriots.
 The Turkish Cypriots constituted a majority.
 The Greek Cypriots, who numbered about 100, fled the village during the Emergency years.
 By 1973, 1,963 Turkish Cypriots were living in Louroujina.
 After the Turkish invasion, the majority were relocated in nearby villages; however, about 300 opted to stay, in contravention of the authorities' demand that they vacate the village.
 As of 2011, Louroujina had a population of 390.

 According to legend, Louroujina is so named because it was founded by a woman named "Lorenziya".
 In 1958, it was renamed Akıncılar in Turkish, meaning "raiders".
-The new name is said to have been inspired by an inter-communal clash between Greek Cypriots and Louroujina Turkish Cypriots, who outnumbered the former, at Pyroi (Gaziler).
+The new name is said to have been inspired by an inter-communal clash between Greek Cypriots and Louroujina Cypriots, who outnumbered the former, at Pyroi (Gaziler).
 In their flight, the Greek Cypriots shouted, "the Turkish Cypriots from Louroujina are flooding in" (in Turkish: Luricina'lılar akın akın geliyor).